Pyramid of Pepi I: Location and excavation

 MAFS has been leading efforts at the site of Pepi I's pyramid since 1950.
 Jean-Philippe Lauer and Jean Sainte-Fare Garnot led the efforts until 1963, and since then the site has been under the supervision of Jean Leclant and Audran Labrousse.
 Under Jean Leclant's supervision, a "major architectural and epigraphic project" was undertaken in the pyramids of Unas, Teti, Pepi I, and Merenre I. In 1966, the burial chamber and passageway of the substructure in Pepi I's pyramid were unearthed.
 It was revealed that the texts in Pepi I's pyramid were engraved and painted in a shade of green, referred to by ancient Egyptians as wadj, that symbolized "renewal and germination".

 The south face and wall and a section of the east face of the pyramid were excavated between March and April 1996.
 A wealth of inscribed limestone blocks were also uncovered.
 They bear the names of individuals involved with the construction of the complex, and their recovery is significant because they would typically be hidden by the encasement.
 From these inscriptions it was worked out that family members of the pharaoh were involved in the project.
 Teti-ankh, a son of Teti according to Vassil Dobrev, managed various activities around the complex.
 His name is particularly associated with the enclosure wall and measurement taking.
 Inenek-Inti, a wife of Pepi I, appears on multiple blocks inscribed with titles indicating her role as the architect and builder of the monument.
 More inscribed limestone blocks were uncovered in the period between February and April 1997.
 Over the course of the years 1995 to 1997, all four sides of the pyramid were cleared, and hundreds of blocks recording the involvement of about forty individuals discovered.

 Mortuary complex

 Old Kingdom mortuary complexes consisted of five essential components: (1) a valley temple; (2) a causeway; (3) a pyramid, or mortuary, temple; (4) a cult, or satellite, pyramid; and (5) the main pyramid.
 Pepi I's complex comprises: a main pyramid constructed of six steps of limestone encased in fine white limestone; a mortuary temple that near exactly replicates those of his predecessors, with a cult pyramid to its south; and a valley temple and causeway that have not been excavated.
-The name of Pepi I's pyramid complex, Men-nefer-Pepi, was adopted as the name of the capital city of Egypt, Men-nefer (Memphis).
+Pepi I's pyramid complex, Men-nefer Pepi, lent its name to the ancient capital city of Egypt, Men-nefer (Memphis).